lmfit/lmfit-py/doc/fitting.rst

 .. warning::

-  Much of this documentation assumes that the Levenberg-Marquardt method is used.
-Many of the fit statistics and estimates for uncertainties in parameters discussed in :ref:`fit-results-label` are done only for this method.
+  Much of this documentation assumes that the Levenberg-Marquardt (`leastsq`) method is used.
+Many of the fit statistics and estimates for uncertainties in parameters discussed in :ref:`fit-results-label` are done only unconditionally for this (and the `least_squares`) method.
+Lmfit versions newer than 0.9.11 provide the capability to use `numdifftools` to estimate the covariance matrix and calculate parameter uncertainties and correlations for other methods as well.

 ..  _fit-results-label: